Emperor-One/Hamster-Key-Telegram-Bot/README.md

 ## Update

-1. All settings have been moved to **"config.py"**, so now, once you set your token in config.py, you don't have to reset it everytime there is an update to the bot.
+1. All settings have been moved to **"config.py.default"**.
+You should rename this file to **"config.py"** before you use the bot.
+With this change, once you set your token in config.py, you don't have to reset it everytime there is an update to the bot.

 2. Proxies have been added.
 They are disabled by default, but you can enable them in config.py